 Dangers & Annoyances

-- Keep an eye on the news and be prepared to alter travel plans to avoid trouble spots.
+- Keep an eye on the news and be prepared to alter your schedule to avoid trouble spots.

-- Mindanao (the central and southwest regions in particular) and the Sulu Archipelago are sometimes the scenes of clashes between the army and Muslim separatist groups.
+- Mindanao (the central and southwest regions in particular) and the Sulu Archipelago sometimes experience clashes between the army and Muslim separatist groups.

 - Manila in particular is known for scams targeting tourists.